The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-Actions.pm.md

 :   Method that sends a temporary failure with a 4.x.x SMTP code.
 If
     code or DSN are omitted or invalid, use 451 and 4.3.0.

+action_greylist($dbh, $sender, $recipient, $ip, $min_retry, $max_retry)

+:   $dbh is a DBI handle connected to the greylist database.
+    $dbh object should be initialized in filter_initialize sub.
+    $min_delay and $max_delay are the minimum and maximum retry delays respectively, those parameters are optional (default values are 300 and 14400 seconds).
+    If an SMTP client tries to deliver email faster, it will continue to be greylisted.
+    $ip, $sender and $recipient are used to identify a unique connection.
+    If it waits longer, it will begin the greylisting test from scratch.
+    $ip is the IP address of the connecting SMTP client, to greylist an entire subnet you can pass the subnet instead.
+    In filter_cleanup sub, the database connection should be closed.
+    Returns "tempfail" if a new sender sends the email from a new ip address, "continue" if the email is allowed to pass or "reject" if the email has been greylisted for too much time.

 add_recipient

 :   Signals to MIMEDefang to add a recipient to the envelope.